Video is nice to have around.

 6. Offer a full transcript

 A transcript should be more than the dialogue of the people in the video.
-It should also include an accurate description of the action, along with the information that we see on screen.
+It should also include an accurate description of the action and the information that we see on screen.
 The information also needs to be provided in HTML, text, or word – available immediately after the video is published.
 You may also link it in the description.

 7. Refrain from using video auto-play

-To be more precise, this setting is problematic for those that have vision problems and are required to use a screen reader (a tool that will read out loud, the texts found on the page).
-If the video starts playing immediately, they won’t be able to hear the screen reader over the sound of the video.
+To be more precise, this setting is problematic for those with vision problems and are required to use a screen reader (a tool that will read aloud the texts found on the page).
+If the video starts playing immediately, they won’t hear the screen reader over the sound of the video.
 Even just finding the source of the sound can prove problematic for these users.